Bay of Plenty, New Zealand: What to pack, what to wear, and when to go [2024]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types I. It's important that you find the correct type.
-Most adapters on sale are simply plugs and require your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types I. Be sure to choose the right type.
+Many adapters available are simply plugs and require your devices to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one works in most areas.

 • Power bank for devices